Big Idea

 And when they stop guessing, they start multiplying.

-Practical Application: Practice ISIN In Your Department!
+Practical Application: Practice “I See In You” In Your Department!

-Here’s your challenge
+Here’s your challenge:

 “I see leadership in you.”